pabloroman-unc/partial-sums/README.md

 as the parameter $t$ approaches zero.
 Initially, the zeros of $q_m(x;t)$ are close to a zero of $h_{m,\nu}(x)$.

 https://github.com/user-attachments/assets/0e5f2a7c-d807-4e64-8c76-6c4c004d7c77

+## Plots of zeros of partial sums

+The file 'Plots.ipynb' provides the plots for zeros and trajectories of the partial sums of Hermite, Charlier and Lommel polynomials.

 ## Three main Examples: